 Meals: Breakfast and Lunch

-After an early breakfast, we’ll take a final canoe ride through Chawllacocha Creek, soaking in the beauty of Amazonian wildlife and the serene sunrise.
-We’ll then board the motor canoe on the Napo River to begin our departure from this magical land, arriving in Coca in time for our flight back to Quito.
+We'll enjoy a final canoe trip down Chawllacocha Creek after an early breakfast, taking in the stunning Amazonian wildlife and peaceful sunrise.
+We'll then take a motor canoe down the Napo River, leaving this magical place and arriving in Coca in time to catch our flight to Quito.

 Tour Ends.

-Guatusa, Pacarana, Linnaeus Two -toed Sloth, Giant Otter, Eastern Lowland Olingo, Jaguar, Small River Turtle, River Turtle, Black Caiman, Rinella Dapsilis, Allobates Zaparo, Rhaebo Guttatus
+The list includes Guatusa, Pacarana, Linnaeus Two-toed Sloth, Giant Otter, Eastern Lowland Olingo, Jaguar, Small River Turtle, River Turtle, Black Caiman, Rinella Dapsilis, Allobates Zaparo, Rhaebo Guttatus.